JuliaAttic/QuDirac.jl/docs/op_math.md

   0.16012815380508713 - 0.48038446141526137im | 2 ⟩⟨ 1 |
 ```

-Like the conjugate transpose of a Ket is a Bra, the conjugate transpose of a `OpSum` is a `DualOpSum`.
+Like the conjugate transpose of a Ket is a Bra, the conjugate transpose of an `OpSum` is a `DualOpSum`.
 The `DualOpSum` type is a *view* on the original operator, so mutating a `DualOpSum` will mutate the underlying `OpSum` (one can explicitly make a copy via the `copy` function).

-The dual of a `OuterProduct` is simply a `OuterProduct`, and is still a view on the original factor states.
+The dual of an `OuterProduct` is simply an `OuterProduct`, and is still a view on the original factor states.

 ---
 # Inner Product